thephilip/vindec-nhtsa/README.md

+# DEPRECATION NOTICE
+This module is no longer under active development.

 # NOTE: breaking changes were introduced while refactoring vindec.
 I am in the process of moving this repo's functionality to the original vindec repo and decoupling this plugin architecture.
 Older versions of vindec (<=2.1.3) should still work.